Plan Files as Resumable Artifacts¶

 supersedes:/superseded-by:frontmatter for a machine-readable chain. - Add a CI staleness check that fails when a plan references missing code paths.

-- Treat drift as a pager event — Prassanna's "chain-of-thought that was correct at turn ten becomes actively misleading at turn sixty" applies to persisted plans (Agent Drift).
+- Treat drift as a pager event.
+Prassanna's "chain-of-thought that was correct at turn ten becomes actively misleading at turn sixty" applies to persisted plans (Agent Drift).

-When NOT to Use¶
+When not to use¶

 - High-churn exploratory sessions.
 A speculative plan written before investigation is always wrong.

 - Regulated domains.
-A committed plan is a discoverable record — in legal, HR, or finance it may surface pre-decisional reasoning the team did not intend to preserve.
+A committed plan is a discoverable record.
+In legal, HR, or finance it may surface pre-decisional reasoning the team did not intend to preserve.

 Example¶